 There might be more steps to make this when compared to regular chocolate cookies – yet it’s so worth it.

-How do you make Turtle Cookies?
+How to make Turtle Cookies

 These Caramel Pecan Turtle Cookies have a few steps yet are simple to make.
+The full recipe is in the recipe card below, yet here are the required ingredients to make my new favorite cookie:

 Can you freeze Turtle Cookies?